Guinea holds contentious referendum despite coronavirus outbreak

 The referendum, originally scheduled for March 1, was postponed because international observers raised concerns about the electoral register.

-The confirmation of coronavirus raised speculation last week the polls could be further delayed, but the authorities have stuck to the schedule despite banning other large gatherings to prevent the spread of the disease.
+The confirmation of coronavirus cases in the country raised speculation last week that the polls could be further delayed, but the authorities have stuck to the schedule despite banning other large gatherings to prevent the spread of the disease.

 The new constitution would impose a limit of two six-year terms, up from the current two five-year terms.
 It does not specify whether terms served under the previous constitution would count, but Conde has suggested they would not.